jds655/rv-nav-ios/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a [code of conduct](./CODE_OF_CONDUCT.md).
+Please note we have a [code of conduct](./code_of_conduct.md).
 Please follow it in all your interactions with the project.

 ### Issue/Bug Request

     ## Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the c.hange you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a [code of conduct](./code_of_conduct.md).
-Please follow it in all your interactions with the project.

 ### Issue/Bug Request